 “Like a moth harvesting light or Angels who create us from mud and wine, the souls inquiry is seeking the beloved through the experience of life. ”— Rumi

-Azul’s work captures the duality of human race: saint and deviant, by means of sexuality, culture and street influence.
+Azul’s work captures the duality of the human race: saint and deviant, using sexuality, culture and street influence.
 His work reflects the mixture of traditional and conservative values with modern identities.

-His intimate journey of self-expression continued with experimentation of digital art and the creation of what he coined as Chicano Digitalism: the pure expression of any artistic emotion created and transformed by modern technology utilizing drawing, photography, film, music, three-dimensional imagery, sculpture, web design, poetry and performance art, particularly addressing Mexican Americans today.
-Through this medium, Azul sought to better capture icons such as Che Guevara, Frida Kahlo, Pancho Villa and Emilio Zapata in a new light, but simultaneously allowing greater freedom to identify new heroes and revolutionaries adding hints of culturally provocative elements to his artwork.
+His intimate journey of self-expression continued with experimentation of digital art and the creation of what he coined as Chicano Digitalism: the pure expression of any artistic emotion created and transformed by modern technology utilizing drawing, photography, film, music, three-dimensional imagery, sculpture, web design, poetry, and performance art, mainly addressing Mexican Americans today.
+Through this medium, Azul sought to better capture icons such as Che Guevara, Frida Kahlo, Pancho Villa and Emilio Zapata in a new light, but simultaneously allowing greater